codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Multiple matches within a file

-When searching through a multi-line file, `grep` processes each line individually and prints out all matching lines to stdout on their own line.
+When searching through a multi-line file, `grep` processes each line individually and prints all matching lines to stdout, each on its own line.
 Example usage:

 ```bash
 # This prints any lines that match search_pattern